Outstanding Contributions

 a Progressive Newspaper

-Between 1872 and 1914, Mormon women of The Church of Jesus Christ of Latter-day Saints produced The Woman's Exponent.
+Between 1872 and 1914, Mormon women of The Church of Jesus Christ of Latter-day Saints published The Woman's Exponent.
 The editors were Lula Greene Richards and Emmeline B. Wells.
-The mission of The Exponent was to empower and support Mormon women by addressing topics such as women's suffrage, social and political issues, and plural marriage, which was abolished in 1890.
+The Exponent's mission was to empower and support Latter-day Saint women by addressing topics such as women's suffrage, social and political issues, and the abolishment of plural marriage in 1890.
+The abolition of plural marriage had a profound impact on the suffrage movement, as it allowed women to focus more on their rights and participation in society, marking a significant turning point.
 Unfortunately, after a successful 42-year run, financial difficulties forced the newspaper to cease publication in 1914 (Brooks, Steenblik & Wheelwright, 2016).

 Under President Young's leadership, women could also work and pursue progressive careers.
 They were also able to advance their political agendas, even while practicing polygamy and pursuing their academic and professional goals.
 Women held various roles in academia, medicine, teaching, writing, and politics (Brooks, Steenblik, & Wheelwright, 2016).
 According to historians, Mormon feminists have existed for as long as Mormonism itself, dating back to the founding of The Church of Jesus Christ of Latter-day Saints in 1830 (Havens, The Spectrum, February 24, 2018).